johnbillion/extended-cpts/README.md

    * For example `reviews/%year%/%month%/%review%`
    * Supports all relevant rewrite tags including dates and custom taxonomies
    * Automatic integration with the [Rewrite Rule Testing](https://wordpress.org/plugins/rewrite-testing/) plugin
- * Specify public query vars which enable filtering by post meta
+ * Specify public query vars which enable filtering by post meta and post dates
  * Specify public query vars which enable sorting by post meta, taxonomy terms, and post fields
  * Override default public or private query vars such as `posts_per_page`, `orderby`, `order`, and `nopaging`
  * Add the post type to the site's main RSS feed